JOHN C. MEYER

 JOHN MEYER AND SERVING: BEING IN RELATIONSHIPS WITH OTHERS

 I view service as more than being a member of an organization or committee one can then list on a resume.
 Service is being in communicative relationships with other people, and influencing their lives in some way (one hopes, positively!) and letting them influence my own.
 Still, when it comes to a printed page, whether on paper or electronic, these experiences distill down in limited time and space to lines on a page.
-So, here I present my activities and service through the years as lines on a Webpage.
+So, I have attached my vita to this page where I list my activities and service through the years as lines on a Webpage.
 (Notice I purposely left this until the end as more boring stuff.
-Still, some of the entries below have been hugely important to me in my life; others less so.
-Perhaps the reader still with me at this point will be inspired in some way, or at least find some interesting links!)
+Still, some of the entries in the Service part of the vita have been hugely important to me in my life; others less so.
+Perhaps the reader still with me at this point will be inspired in some way!)

 I was honored to be elected to succeed to the presidency of the Southern States Communication Association after planning the Louisville, KY convention in 2013.